Scott-Coates-Org/solo-project-1342shin/README.md

 [ ] Begin 1 advanced task
 ex)
-Hook up database
+Hook up database,
-Implement redux
+Implement redux,
-Integrate with API
+Integrate with API,

 [ ] Whatever you chose as your technical component must be 40% complete.